Grand Teton National Park: Geology

 Grand Teton National Park has some of the most ancient rocks found in any American national park.
 The oldest rocks dated so far are 2,680 ± 12 million years old, though even older rocks are believed to exist in the park.
 Formed during the Archean Eon (4 to 2.5 billion years ago), these metamorphic rocks include gneiss, schist and amphibolites.
 Metamorphic rocks are the most common types found in the northern and southern sections of the Teton Range.
 2,545 million years ago, the metamorphic rocks were intruded by igneous granitic rocks, which are now visible in the central Tetons including Grand Teton and the nearby peaks.
 The light-colored granites of the central Teton Range contrast with the darker metamorphic gneiss found on the flanks of Mount Moran to the north.
-Magma intrusions of diabase rocks 765 million years ago left dikes that can be seen on the east face of Mount Moran and Middle Teton.
-Granite and pegmatite intrusions also worked their way into fissures in the older gneiss.
+Magmatic intrusions of diabase rocks 765 million years ago left dikes that can be seen on the east face of Mount Moran and Middle Teton.
+Granitic and pegmatite intrusions also worked their way into fissures in the older gneiss.
 Precambrian rocks in Jackson Hole are buried deep under comparatively recent Tertiary volcanic and sedimentary deposits, as well as Pleistocene glacial deposits.

 By the close of the Precambrian, the region was intermittently submerged under shallow seas, and for 500 million years various types of sedimentary rocks were formed.
 During the Paleozoic (542 to 251 million years ago) sandstone, shale, limestone and dolomite were deposited.
 Though most of these sedimentary rocks have since eroded away from the central Teton Range, they are still evident on the northern, southern and western flanks of the range.
 One notable exception is the sandstone Flathead Formation which continues to cap Mount Moran.
 Sedimentary layering of rocks in Alaska Basin, which is on the western border of Grand Teton National Park, chronicles a 120-million-year period of sedimentary deposition.
 Fossils found in the sedimentary rocks in the park include algae, brachiopods and trilobites.
 Sedimentary deposition continued during the Mesozoic (250–66 million years ago) and the coal seams found in the sedimentary rock strata indicate the region was densely forested during that era.
 Numerous coal seams of 5 to 10 ft in thickness are interspersed with siltstone, claystone and other sedimentary rocks.
 During the late Cretaceous, a volcanic arc west of the region deposited fine-grained ash that later formed into bentonite, an important mineral resource.